All Episodes

 Nothing has worked.

-I s I I actually sustain or submit that it has worked.
+I actually sustain or submit that it has worked.

 I think they're getting exactly what they want out of this.

-Oh, we've got to we gotta do more.
+Oh, we got to do more.

-We gotta go out there.
+We've got to go out there.

-We gotta do more.
+We got to do more.

-Here's another sound bite.
+Here's another soundbite.

 Get this.